 - Reduce the jam further by cooking it longer

 Huckleberries grow in the Northwestern part of the United States in the Rocky Mountains.
-More specifically, you can find huckleberries in the mountains in Washington, Oregon, Idaho, and Montana, at 3500' elevation and higher in.
+More specifically, you can find huckleberries in the mountains in Washington, Oregon, Idaho, and Montana, at 3500' elevation and higher.

 Huckleberry Jam is made of huckleberries, lemon juice, and pectin.
 Sometimes cinnamon and similar spices are added for additional flavor.
-Other times additional fruit is added to stretch the huckleberries so that you don't need to use too many of the precious berries.
+Other times additional fruit such as wild blueberries are added to stretch the huckleberries.

 Huckleberry Jam tastes tart (from the huckleberries) and sweet (from the sugar).
 It is slightly reminiscent of cherry jam in both texture and taste.

 Huckleberry Jam can be thickened with pectin or by adding other fruit with higher pectin content.
-For example, shredded apple is sometimes added to huckleberry jam to thicken it.
+Shredded apple is sometimes added to huckleberry jam to thicken it.
+Saskatoon berries can also be added because they're high in pectin.

 👩🏼🍳 Pro Tips